Kamas, Utah: History

-Kamas derives its name from Camassia quamash, a flowering grass that grows in the region and was a source of food for Native Americans.
+Kamas derives its name from Camassia quamash, a flowering plant that grows in the region and was a source of food for Native Americans.

 Kamas was inhabited intermittently by several Native American ethnic groups, including members of the Ute, Shoshone, and Snake tribes.
 The first permanent settlements in the valley are believed to have been built by Mormon pioneers, including Abraham Marchant, John Lambert, and John Pack, who settled under the direction of Brigham Young.

 One prominent figure in Kamas folklore history is Thomas Rhoads.
 According to legend, guides from a local Ute Tribe revealed to Rhoads the location of a gold mine from which he was allowed to take gold to assist in the construction of the Salt Lake Temple.
 The only condition the Ute guides gave for revealing the mine's location was that Rhoads not reveal it to anyone else.
 He adhered to the terms of this agreement until his death.
-The "Rhoads Mine" is now considered lost, but its legend survives in several books on the topic.
+Historical records cited by professor Leonard Arrington indicate the Rhoads family did in fact supply substantial amounts of gold to the LDS Church who built the temple, but Arrington also approaches the topic with caution and does not necessarily support the idea of a gold mine in Utah due to limited evidence.
+However, the "Rhoads Mine" is now considered lost, but its legend survives in several books on the topic.